Differences Between Coffee Machines Keurig K50 and Keurig K55

 They both have the water reservoir capacity of 48 oz and can provide you with more than 6 cups of coffee without refilling the reservoir.
 Both of them also have the option of removing the water reservoir completely, so that they can be refilled and cleaned easily and in no time.
 Both Keurig K50 and K55 have a removable drip tray at the base which is also a great feature when it comes to cleaning and changing the size of the container used – it is convenient both for standard and larger cups and travel mugs.

 Again, those appliances don’t really have different programming options.
 They both have the auto-off feature and offer you the possibility to be automatically turned off if they aren’t used for two hours – which is pretty helpful when it comes to energy saving.
 The brewing process is easily tracked by the use of simple button controls and light indicators.
 On the other hand, they are both offered without programmable clocks.

 Differences between Keurig K50 and K55 – Conclusion

-Finally, as you’ve been able to see, except slight differences in dimensions and weight of Keurig K50 and Keurig K55, there are no significant differences between these two products.
-Even though the K55 is the most recent version of this appliance, it still has the same brewing options as its older relative.
+Finally, as you’ve been able to see, except slight differences in weight of Keurig K50 and Keurig K55, there are no significant differences between these two products.
+Even though the K55 is the newer version of this appliance, it still has the same brewing options as its older relative.
 The reasons why Keurig brought K55, the updated version of this coffee machine, to the market are the aesthetics of the product and some minor improvements in the mechanics and internal elements that don’t really affect the coffee quality and taste – it’s still the same brewer.